miguelf88/miguelf88.github.io/courses.md

 • Cartography, Esri MOOC
 • Do it Yourself Geo-Apps, Esri MOOC
 • Introduction to Regression Analysis in ArcGIS Pro, Esri Web Course
+• Data Analysis with Pandas and Python, Udemy